All about Wild Boar Fell

 In its shadow lies Mallerstang, on the border of Yorkshire and Cumbria.
 ‘Mallerstang’ – that’s a good old English name.
 I’ve looked into the etymology of ‘Mallerstang’ and found a few different tales.
 One from The History and Traditions of Mallerstang Forest and Pendragon Castle mentions ‘Mallard Stank’ which translates as ‘pool of the Mallard’.
 Even though the pool has long since disappeared the name stuck.

 The fell’s profile can be seen many miles down the Eden Valley to the north, its millstone grit crags giving it a distinctive profile.
-On the other side, Wild Boar Fell’s western flanks are nowhere near as impressive as they gently slope down to meet Sally Beck, a tributary of the River Rawthay.
+To the west, Wild Boar Fell’s flanks are nowhere near as impressive as they gently slope down to meet Sally Beck, a tributary of the River Rawthay.
 I’ve never been to the summit from this side as on a map it looks like a dull plod.
 However the climb out of the Eden Valley is anything but.
-Its not too difficult a climb either as its summit only 2323ft (708m) above sea level.
+Its not too difficult a climb either as its summit is only 2323ft (708m) above sea level.

 And a final point in Wild Boar Fell’s favour is that in 2016 it was included in the extension to the Yorkshire Dales National Park.
 Its still not in Yorkshire proper though but its a start.
 These things take time.

 Circular walk from Cotegill Bridge via Wild Boar Fell and Swarth Fell

 My favourite route up Wild Boar Fell starts from Cotegill Bridge which spans the Settle-Carlisle railway line.
 From there the route is an anti-clockwise loop taking in both Wild Boar Fell and its neighbour Swarth Fell.
 In total its about 7.5 miles long.